GeraudMM/Traffic-Sign-Classifier/Report.md

 1. Load the Data and explore it

-In this first part, we first load the data form the pickle files then we explore it randomly in order to see what it looks like and to verify that the label are well implemented.
-In order to do that, I wrote all the label in the 'sign' list to be able to directly write the traffic sign label on top of each image as we can see below:
+In this first part, we first load the data from the pickle files and then explore them at random to see what they look like and to check that the labels are implemented correctly.
+To do this, I wrote all the label in the 'signs' list so that I could write the traffic sign label directly on the top of each image as we can see below:

 ![data_exploration][image2]

 2. Design and Test a Model Architecture

 In this section, we begin by processing the data.
-The size of each image is already (32*32) but in order to have a simpler and effective Neural Network, we gray_scal our images and then we normalize each of their pixels with the formula: x=(x-128)/128.
+The size of each image is already (32*32) but in order to have better results, we gray_scal our images and then we normalize each of their pixels with the formula: x=(x-128)/128.

-Then we choose to modify the LeNet() model for our neural network in order to have better results with our data.
-For example here, we decide to have nine and the 21 of depth for the first and second convolutional layer.
-We also improved the number of weight of the fully connected layer and decided to add a 4th one.
+Then, we choose to modify the LeNet() model for our neural network in order to obtain better results with our data.
+For example, here we decide to have a depth of  9 and 21  for the first and second convolutional layers.
+We also improved the number of weights of the fully connected layer and decided to add a fourth one.

 With this modifications, we tuned the parameters as follow: